Fracture and Frailty

-- Perioperative anaemia, frailty and outcomes in hip fractures in older people
+- Perioperative anaemia, frailty and clinical outcomes in older people with hip fractures

-Lead Investigators: Dr Kareeann Khow PhD Candidate, Professor Renuka Visvanathan, Assoc Prof Mellick Chehade, Dr Olga Theou and Dr Pazhvoor Shibu
+Lead Investigators: Dr Kareeann Khow PhD Candidate, Professor Renuka Visvanathan, Assoc Prof Solomon Yu, Assoc Prof Mellick Chehade and Dr Pazhvoor Shibu

 Hip fractures in older people are costly to healthcare system because of adverse outcomes.
 These fractures are commonly associated with significant blood loss, either from the fracture itself or postoperatively, resulting in anaemia.
-Anaemia may develop at different time points of a hip fracture with potentially differing effects on clinical outcomes such as postoperative functional recovery, length of hospital stay and readmission rates.
+Consequently, blood transfusion is required but has associated risks.
+Anaemia may develop at different time points of a hip fracture with potentially differing effects on clinical outcomes such as mortality, postoperative functional recovery, length of hospital stay and readmission rates.
 Most studies examined the association of anaemia at various time points but no study has examined the impact of change in haemoglobin levels (i.e. discharge compared with pre-admission levels) on outcomes.

 Media Contact: Dr Kareeann Khow

 - The Hip Fracture SMART-MOVE Study

 Lead Investigators: Mr. Unyime Jasper, Professor Renuka Visvanathan, A/Prof Solomon Yu, Dr Agathe Daria Jadcazk, Dr Joanne Dollard, Dr Mellick Chehade, and Dr Olga Theou

 This project that aims to reduce sedentary behaviour and increase physical activity in older people following surgery for hip fracture by conducting three (3) studies.